-In reality, however, traumatic brain injury can prove much more difficult to manage and navigate.
+Traumatic brain injury can prove much more difficult to manage and navigate.
 While many victims certainly do lose chunks of their long-term memories, a traumatic brain injury may also have a substantial impact on the victim’s short-term memory.

 Traumatic brain injury also causes emotional challenges.
 Many victims with traumatic brain injury suffer from an increased risk of anxiety and depression.
 They may also suffer from severe mood swings.
-Most frustratingly, many victims of traumatic brain injury note struggling with extreme emotional responses, often with little to no relation to the stimulus that caused the response.
-Victims may fly off the handle over relatively minor stimuli, or they might burst into tears over something that does not usually upset them.

 While wearing a helmet can significantly decrease your risk of suffering a traumatic brain injury in a motorcycle accident, it does not eliminate it.
-If you have any symptoms of traumatic brain injury, including disorientation or vomiting, following a motorcycle accident, you should receive medical attention as soon as possible.
-You should also seek medical attention if you lose consciousness even briefly after your accident.

 Spinal Cord Injuries

 In a motorcycle accident, the spinal cord has relatively little protection.
 Unlike a car, you do not have a metal cage protecting you from force and trauma, nor do you have a seat belt to help hold you against a relatively padded seat.
 As a result, your risk of spinal cord injury increases substantially.

 Motorcycle accidents typically cause a great deal of trauma and involve a great deal of force.
 As a result, victims may suffer amputation during the accident itself, with the amputated limb torn from the body.
 Other times, amputation occurs at the hospital after the accident.